5 Tips for Authentically Inclusive Social Media Marketing

 2) Make it more than a message; take meaningful action.

 Before you publicly announce your commitment to inclusion, it’s crucial to first demonstrate that commitment internally.
-Perhaps your organization is conducting a pay equity audit; Equal Pay Day offers a great opportunity to highlight that positive action.
+Perhaps your organization is conducting a pay equity audit; International Equal Pay Day offers a great opportunity to highlight that positive action.
 Or maybe your company has created new employee resource groups.
 Share that with your audience on social media.

 3) Amplify diverse voices and perspectives.